Prediction Markets & Geopolitical Risk

 What is Metaculus?

-A market showing 15% for 'China invades Taiwan in 2025' means traders collectively price that outcome at roughly 1-in-7 odds.
-Higher volume and liquidity means the number is more reliable.
-Very low-volume markets (under $10k) can be moved by a single trader and should be treated with scepticism.
+A market showing 12% means traders collectively price that outcome at roughly 1-in-8 odds at this moment.
+Volume and liquidity matter: a market with $500k traded is far more meaningful than one with $2,000.
+Very thin markets can be moved by a single trade and should be treated sceptically.